autonomousapps/Cappuccino/README.md

 }
 ```

-Please check on the `cappuccino-sample` module for more sample usages!
+Please check out the `cappuccino-sample` module for more sample usages!